-

 Colonel

-O-6 | COLThe Colonel has one job only, to Command the Regiment.
+O6 | COLThe Colonel has one job only, to Command the Brigade.
 His is the final word on all things.
-His responsibility is all-encompassing and all-consuming.
+His responsibility is all encompassing and all consuming.
 In short, he signs the checks.

 -